gbeltrao/squidex-docs/04-concepts/permissions.md

 ### Custom roles

-You can define custom roles in the management UI by choosing a name first and then assigning the permissions to this role.
+You can define custom roles in the Management UI by choosing a name first and then assigning the permissions to this role.
 All permissions will be prefixed with `squidex.apps.{app}` automatically, otherwise you would be able to create roles that give you permissions to another app.

 ![Custom roles](../images/concepts/permissions/01-roles.png "Create a custom role")